ncbb800/Research-Paper/paper.md

 5 sec

 worst case:
-30+ sec
+20–30 sec

-Still better than CPU diffusion, but less predictable.
+Still dramatically better than local CPU.

+But less predictable.

 ---

+## Persistent Identity Still Fails

+This was the most important remaining trade-off.

+Even with strong hosted FLUX inference:

+faces still changed across scenes.

+Why?

+Because the system remained text-to-image.

+No persistent identity embeddings were used.

+The hosted model improved quality and speed, but not true subject continuity.

+---

 # 7. What I'd do next

-The current system solves deployment and performance, but not the deeper research question.
+The current system solved deployment.

-The remaining major constraint is:

-**true persistent character identity**

-Even with better hosted models, prompt-only conditioning remains imperfect.
+It did not solve identity persistence.

-The next move would be:
+The next engineering move would be:

 ## Reference-Based Identity Conditioning

 Architecture:

-User uploads character reference image
+User uploads reference image
 ↓
 Identity embedding extraction
 ↓
-Conditioned image generation
+Conditioned generation
 ↓
-consistent character outputs
+Consistent outputs

 Candidate tools:

 - IP-Adapter
-- FaceID pipelines
+- FaceID
-- ControlNet reference conditioning
+- ControlNet reference pipelines
+- image-to-image workflows

-This would directly target identity persistence.
+This directly addresses the core unresolved problem.

-New constraint:

-compute cost and infrastructure complexity.

-Another possible direction:

-fine-tuning lightweight LoRA character models.

-That introduces:

-- training cost
-- storage burden
-- personalization pipeline complexity

-The engineering cycle continues.

 ---

+## LoRA Personalization

+Another possibility:

+train lightweight personalized subject models.

+Architecture:

+subject images
+↓
+LoRA fine-tuning
+↓
+specialized generation

+Trade-offs:

+- training time
+- storage
+- complexity
+- user onboarding friction

+---

 # Acknowledgments

-This project relied heavily on free AI infrastructure and open-source tooling.
+This project relied heavily on free and open AI infrastructure.

 Tools used:

 - Hugging Face Spaces
 - Gradio
-- Hugging Face Diffusers
+- Hugging Face hosted inference
+- fal.ai
 - Hugging Face model hub
+- Diffusers
 - Python
 - PyTorch
-- Google AI Studio (evaluation/testing)
-- open-source anime diffusion models
+- Gemini API experimentation

-Without free public AI tooling, this kind of iterative experimentation would have been much harder for student researchers.
+Without public AI infrastructure, iterative experimentation at this scale would not have been possible.

 ---

 # Conclusion

-The most important lesson from this project was that engineering constraints shape research direction.
+The biggest lesson from this project was that engineering constraints shape research direction.

-The original goal was anime character consistency.
+The original problem was persistent subject identity in generated imagery.

-The naive implementation failed because free CPU infrastructure could not support the required compute or model architecture.
+The first implementation failed because local CPU infrastructure could not support practical image generation workloads.

-Incremental fixes were insufficient.
+Incremental prompt-based fixes were insufficient.

-The successful move required architectural redesign: shifting from local inference to hosted APIs.

-That solved one constraint while exposing the next.
+Hosted APIs solved deployment and compute constraints, but introduced new dependencies and compatibility failures.

+Even after solving infrastructure, the deeper research problem remained:

+**high-quality text-to-image generation does not equal persistent identity consistency.**

-This is what practical AI engineering looks like.
+This is what practical AI engineering looks like:

+solve one constraint, expose the next.